 In addition to Chile and Peru, The Airport Economist will examine other diverse LATAM markets such as Brazil, Argentina, Mexico, Colombia, Ecuador and Uruguay

 The LATAM region is large, powerful and full of potential, too great a force to be overlooked and having a raft of business opportunities and attractive sectors such as agriculture, mining, technology, professional services.
 The region has become a natural Allie with Australia, with shared associations such as WTO, G20, APEC and the Pacific Alliance, providing sufficient platforms to increase both commercials, political and educational relations between the two great regions.

-For the full article, please see the following link.
+For the full article, please see the following.